Shreyas1308/FOSSEE_submission/README.md

 1. SR latch <br />
 2. Calculator(testbench included) <br />
 ### Abstract
-Also the repository contains the the abstract(pdf document) of the codes
+Also the repository contains the the abstract(pdf document) of the codes.